kilofox/kohana/system/guide/kohana/extension.md

 ## More examples

-TODO: Provide some links to modules on github, etc that have examples of transparent extension in use.
+TODO: Provide some links to modules on GitHub, etc that have examples of transparent extension in use.

 ## Multiple Levels of Extension